-Using some kind of medicine to keep something that starts to deteriorate is defined as embalming.
-This process is aimed at protecting the corpse or the internal organs of the deceased by removing them.
+Using medicine to keep something that starts to deteriorate is defined as embalming.
+This process aims to protect the corpse or the internal organs of the deceased by removing them.
 Looking at its history, it is a method known and used since Ancient Egypt.
 It was applied to implement and mummify religious rituals for people who died in primitive tribes.

 Today, you can see that the most common embalming examples are on vertebrate animals.
-Today, this process is mostly done for the protection of wild animals and endangered animals.
+Therefore, this process is mostly done for the protection of wild animals and endangered animals.

 So, how is embalming done?
-Considering this information, it is recommended to keep the animals frozen if not processed immediately.
-We investigated for you whether embalming is possible using the freeze dry method.
-How is the freeze dried taxidermy and the effect of the freeze-dry method in this process?
+Considering this information, keeping the animals frozen if not processed immediately is recommended.
+We investigated for you whether embalming is possible using the freeze-dry method.
+How is the freeze-dried taxidermy and the effect of the freeze-drying method in this process?
 You can read the details below.

 It is stated that embalming has been done in approximately 900 animals in 20 years.
-It is also emphasized that embalming, which requires a lot of effort, can be done by only a few people in Turkey.
-Considering that it is intended to keep animals alive in this way, it is quite interesting.
+It is also emphasised that embalming, which requires a lot of effort, can be done by only a few people in Turkey.
+It is quite interesting because it is intended to keep animals alive this way.

 How is Tahnit made?
 First, official permission must be obtained.
-Then, the animal’s internal organs are removed, and a skeleton made of iron wire is placed in its place.
+Then, the animal’s internal organs are removed, and a skeleton made of iron wire is placed.
 In this process, protective chemicals are used.
-However, an important point that draws attention here is how the animal to be embalmed should be protected before the process because embalming is a delicate process.
+However, an important point that draws attention here is how the animal to be embalmed should be protected before the procedure because embalming is a delicate process.

 For the best results, the storage conditions of the animal before and after embalming are very important.
 What are the factors to consider for embalming the animal before stuffing a freeze-dried animal?
 Let’s examine it together.

 - Before embalming, especially if there are traces of blood, it should be cleaned with oxygenated water.
 Cleaning must be completed before storage.